dhruvsaini292520/Arbitrage_betting/README.md

 ## Proposed Improvements for Betting Website/Model

 - **Arbitrage Betting Options**:
 Implement a feature that captures and displays all potential arbitrage betting opportunities for specific dates.
-This will allow users to easily identify profitable betting scenarios across various fixtures.Instead of the user inputting data for each individual fixture.
+This will allow users to easily identify risky scenarios across various fixtures.
+Instead of the user inputting data for each individual fixture.

 - **Optimal Odds Calculation**:
 Develop a tool that calculates optimal odds for the listed fixtures.